 With up to 50 billion connected devices predicted by 2020, a pervasive digital transformation is reshaping the economy.
 Intelligent assets is a key feature of the fourth industrial revolution, a revolution everyone is talking about.
 Will this ‘fourth industrial revolution’ lead to an acceleration of the extractive, ‘linear’ economy of today, or will it enable the transition towards a society in which value creation is increasingly decoupled from finite resource consumption?

-A new report, entitled Intelligent Assets: Unlocking the circular economy potential, was just released recently exploring this topic.
+A new report, entitled, was just released recently exploring this topic.
 The report was produced by the World Economic Forum and the Ellen MacArthur Foundation as part of Project MainStream, a global, multi-industry initiative that aims to accelerate business-driven innovations to help scale the circular economy.

 The Project MainStream was launched in 2014 by the World Economic Forum and the Ellen MacArthur Foundation, with McKinsey & Company as knowledge partner.
 MainStream is led by the chief executive officers of nine global companies: Averda, BT, Desso BV (a Tarkett company), Royal DSM, Ecolab, Indorama, Philips, SUEZ and Veolia.